-Information that is collected by or sent to Microsoft by the Hardware Device may be stored and processed in the United States or any other country in which Microsoft or its affiliates, subsidiaries, or service providers maintain facilities.
-Microsoft abides by the safe harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of data from the European Union.
+Information collected by or sent to Microsoft might be stored and processed in the United States or any other country in which Microsoft or its affiliates, subsidiaries, or service providers maintain facilities.
+Microsoft abides by the Safe Harbor Framework as set forth by the United States Department of Commerce regarding the collection, use, and retention of data from the European Union.

 When you use Hardware Devices with Internet-enabled features, information about your computer ("standard computer information") is sent to the Web sites you visit and online services you use.
 Microsoft uses standard computer information to provide you Internet-enabled services, to help improve our products and services, and for statistical analysis.
 Standard computer information typically includes information such as your IP address, operating system version, browser version, and regional and language settings.
 In some cases, standard computer information may also include hardware ID, which indicates the device manufacturer, device name, and version.
 If a particular feature or service sends information to Microsoft, standard computer information will be sent as well.

 The privacy details for each Hardware Device feature, software, or service listed in this privacy statement describe what additional information is collected and how it is used.

 Microsoft is committed to helping protect the security of your information.
 We use a variety of security technologies and procedures to help protect your information from unauthorized access, use, or disclosure.
 For example, we store the information you provide on computer systems with limited access, which are located in controlled facilities.